middleman/middlemanapp.com/source/advanced/file_size_optimization.html.markdown

 ```

 If you have `asset_hash` activated, are building your site on multiple servers
-during deploy to sit behind a load balancer, and are compressing Javascript,
+during deploy to sit behind a load balancer, and are compressing JavaScript,
 ensure that mangling variables is disabled.
 If mangling is enabled, Uglifier
-will create different compressed versions of the Javascript on each machine,
+will create different compressed versions of the JavaScript on each machine,
 leading to different hashes in the filename and different references in each
 version of the HTML.
 For example: